Dimtemp/AzureDataFactory/lab-20-create-storage.md

     - Under the Instance details, specify the following settings:

-        - **Storage account name**: Choose a unique name for your storage account.
+        - **Storage account name**: **storxxxxx**, where **xxxxx** is a random number.
+For example: **stor73542**.
 Storage account names must be between 3 and 24 characters in length and may contain numbers and lowercase letters only.
 Please keep in mind this is (part of) a FQDN.
 So the name needs to be globally unique.

         - **Region**: **West Europe**.